dankelley/oce/cran-comments.md

 As in previous versions, we request an exception to the 10-minute rule, on account of the package size (300+ functions, covering 60k lines of R, 6k lines of C/C++ and 1k line of Fortran).

-The changes from the previous version are as follows.
+The major changes from the previous version are as follows.

 * Prepare for the upcoming R release by eliminating `\x` assemblages in `grep()` and `gsub()` calls, and adding an `encoding` parameter to the oce `read` functions.
 We thank Tomas Kalibera and Kurt Hornik for helping with this, and doing so with remarkable patience.

-* Try to address issues reported on the CRAN machine named `r-devel-linux-x86_64-debian-clang`.
-This was tested using `rhub::check(platform="debian-clang-devel")`, which `rhub::platforms()` summarizes with `Debian Linux, R-devel, clang, ISO-8859-15 locale`.
+* Address issues reported on the CRAN machine named `r-devel-linux-x86_64-debian-clang`.
+The new code was tested using `rhub::check(platform="debian-clang-devel")`, a system that `rhub::platforms()` describes as `Debian Linux, R-devel, clang, ISO-8859-15 locale`.

 * Address formatting problems in two generated Rd files (`swTFreeze.html` and `swSpecificHeat.Rd`) reported on some CRAN test systems.

+* Enhance the handling of Nortek AD2CP-format Acoustic Doppler Profiler files.

 # Tests